2 Minute Healthy Breakfast: Indian Recipes (Gluten Free, Diary Free)

 - Include protein: Along with fat, protein is important to keep you full.

-- Vegetables not fruit: While you can include some berries, lemons, and limes, you should rather be focusing on adding veggies as they contain more nutrients than fruit and have a lower sugar content.
-They will provide fiber and keep your blood sugar levels stable.
+- Vegetables not fruit: While you can include some berries, lemons, and limes, you should rather be focusing on adding veggies as they contain more nutrients than fruit and have lower sugar content.
+They will provide fibre and keep your blood sugar levels stable.